typhoonworks/usher/README.md

 ## Getting Started
 Take a look at the [overview guide](guides/overview.md) for a quick introduction to Usher.

+If you're looking for a UI to manage invitations, check out [Usher Web](https://github.com/typhoonworks/usher_web).

 ## Phoenix Integration
 Take a look at the [Phoenix integration guide](guides/phoenix-integration.md) for details on how to set up Usher in your Phoenix application.